The Ultimate 3-5 Day Backpacking Packing List for 2024 (PLUS Backpacking Checklist PDF)

 Every single time I get ready for a backpacking trip I HAVE to look at my printed out backpacking packing list to make sure I didn’t leave anything behind!
 You’d think that after years of practice I’d be good at just packing from memory, but you’d be surprised how often my mind fails me (👋over-active mind here!).

 Even though I’ve been backpacking for many years now, I never seem to fail to leave something out when I’m laying gear out to get ready.
-So now I just don’t risk forgetting something by using my backpacking checklist, and I recommend that you do the same!
+So now I just don’t risk forgetting something by using my backpacking checklist, and I recommend that you do the same.

-Always get in the habit of reviewing your backpacking gear checklist before you officially head out on a trip!
+Always get in the habit of reviewing your backpacking gear checklist before you head out on a trip!
 I personally like to do this at least a few days in advance, just in case I need to go to the store to grab some extra things (like batteries, snacks, wipes… you know…).

 If you ever find yourself thinking, “What gear would Allison of She Dreams of Alpine bring backpacking?" (and I’m just going to pretend that you think that all the time), then this is the post for you, friend!
 It’s also totally OK if you are thinking, “I don’t know who this She Dreams of Alpine chick is, but I would like someone to give me overnight backpacking list gear recommendations!”
 I’ve got you covered, too.

-DOWNLOAD THIS EXACT BACKPACKING CHECKLIST PDF BELOW
+DOWNLOAD THE BACKPACKING CHECKLIST PDF BELOW

 Before you go through the post to get a glimpse at the gear I recommend for each category of backpacking items, you should download and print off my backpacking checklist for quick reference for your future backpacking trips.